bitcoinvsalts/react-native-firebase-starter/README.md

 ## Credits
-All the credits goes to all library creators and contributors to those open source repositories and libraries.
+All the credits goes to all library creators and contributors to the open source repositories and libraries that I am using.
 I'm very grateful to all of them.

  - [Mister Poster](https://github.com/shoumma/Mister-Poster)
  - [React Native](https://facebook.github.io/react-native/)